techlahoma/board_meetings/2021/11_November_agenda.md

 ## Officer Reports

 - President
- - Elections
   - We will have a December board meeting to
    * Elect Officers
    * Approve Budgets
 - Vice President